Neutral / cushion / high arch

 Updates to Nike Flex Fury 2

-- The upper unit now features a minimal mesh material, which delivers flexible and comfortable coverage.
+- The upper unit of this affordable running shoe now features a minimal mesh material, which delivers flexible and comfortable coverage.
 It’s thin enough to encourage air to seamlessly flow in it while strong enough to withstand damage.
 It certainly looks more intact and sturdier than the fabric featured in the original Flex Fury, which had the tendency to slacken and lose structure after a few uses.

 - Instead of stitching on the sides to serve as overlays, the 2nd version of the Flex Fury now utilizes the Flywire technology.
 These exposed cables on the sides react to the loosening or tightening of the shoelaces, making the fit more customizable.